graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 - Create a class for the server-side representation of the scalar
 - Implement a `ScalarGraphType` which handles variable parsing, literal parsing, and serialization
-- Register the `ScalarGraphType` with the DI container
+- Register the `ScalarGraphType` within the DI container

 You can also choose to override `CanParseLiteral`, `CanParseValue` or `IsValidDefault` for enhanced performance.
 The default implementations call `ParseLiteral`, `ParseValue` and